carroyo1/carroyo1/README.md

 - 👋 Hi, I’m @carroyo1
-- 🌱 I’m currently learning and working in c# developing little upgrades for the management software of a Telco company.
+- 🌱 I’m currently working as an RPA developer.
 - 📫 How to reach me? this is my e-mail: carlosarroyo.cav@gmail.com

 <!---